 A provisional patent application (PPA) can also be submitted to secure a priority date, without the need to meet all the rigorous requirements of a definitive (non-provisional) patent application.
 Note that a PPA must be converted into a definitive application within 12 months of filing.
+Within 12 months from the filing date of the national application, it is possible to file an international application under the PCT - see the image in Section E2 for a detailed information on this patenting route.
 Learn more at the INPI website.